ImtiazKabir/Diffusion-limited-Aggregation/README.md

 # DIFFUSION-LIMITED AGGREGATION
 This is an implementation of Diffusion-limited aggregation in [SDL2](https://www.libsdl.org/) and [emscripten](https://emscripten.org/)

 > Diffusion-limited aggregation (DLA) is the process whereby particles undergoing a random walk due to Brownian motion cluster together to form aggregates of such particles.
 This theory, proposed by T.A.
 Witten Jr. and L.M.
-Sander in 1981
+Sander in 1981, is applicable to aggregation in any system where diffusion is the primary means of transport in the system.
 >
 > [Wikipedia](https://en.wikipedia.org/wiki/Diffusion-limited_aggregation)